DonHulieo/don-trafficlights/README.md

 - Optimised code, resmon of 0~0.1ms.
 Peaking for civilians when stopped at lights and when LEO's have sirens on near traffic lights.
 - Set the duration of traffic lights for players, lights will turn green after car has been stopped for the duration.
 - Traffic Lights go green if player is an LEO and has sirens on.
-- Config options for traffic light search and duration, as well as options for adding different emergency services.
+- Local traffic now see's the updated signals, and will drive when the light tunes green.

 # Preview
 - [don-trafficlights](https://www.youtube.com/watch?v=xx_WiEObrHk)